FractalBlocks/Fractal.js/readme.md

 - Implement an i18n middleware example
 - Implement examples and document the service pattern
 - Implement fractalMail example using an IMAP and XMPP client, with OAuth 2.0
-- Implement the Router inspired on react-router
-- Implement debugging tools for service (log...)
-FEATURE
-- Implement a test suite
-- Implement examples of test suite
 - Improve and update examples, are very outdated (PARTIAL IMPLEMENTED)
 - Implement and document server side routing example
 - screenInfo as a Global listener(middleware) // maybe deprecated?